7 Easy Make Ahead Lunches To Freeze Today (& Have Anytime)

 easy make ahead lunches

-To keep these from getting mushy in the freezer, slather peanut butter on each bread slice, then place the jam in between the peanut butter.
-Wrap them individually and place in a freezer bag.
+To keep these from getting mushy in the freezer, slather peanut butter on each bread slice.
+Then place the jam in between the peanut butter.
+Wrap them individually and put them in a freezer bag.

-These are probably the least healthy on the list, but it can be made healthier by choosing a whole wheat bread option (the fewer ingredients the better) or peanut butter and jam that is low in extra sugar.
+These are probably the least healthy on the list, but they can be healthier by choosing a whole wheat bread option (the fewer ingredients the better) or peanut butter and jam that is low in extra sugar.

 5. BEAN & CHEESE BURRITOS

-Again, make these however you’d like, then individually wrap them in saran wrap or foil and put them into a large freezer bag.
+Then individually wrap them in saran wrap or foil.
+And put them into a large freezer bag.

 My kids eat most items cold, but I do warm up burritos beforehand and put it in their thermos.